Sazzadul333/directorist/README.md

 - **Pay Per Submit:** Earn by charging users to create a listing on your site.

 ## SUPPORT
 This place isn't suitable for support.
 You shouldn't use our issue tracker for support requests, but for core pluign issues, you can get in touch here only.
-Moreover for more support, please, head over to our [official support channel](https://directorist.com/contact/).
+Moreover, for more support, please, head over to our [official support channel](https://directorist.com/contact/).

 ## Contributing to Directorist
 You are welcome to contribute to the code, for more information please check our [Development Guidelines](https://github.com/sovware/directorist/wiki/Development-Guidelines)